Criminology

 Emailed DPRs must be in the following format and look like the example below:

-If your DPR download does not look like above, you are either not following the instructions, or are using a cell phone/browser version with limited functionality.
-Such DPRs will be rejected.
+If your DPR download does not look like above, you are either not following the instructions,

 Placement requests and Self Placements are not processed until students have completed the tutorial, and submited a resume and cover letter that comply with the posted instructions.

-Any desired placement may not be possible if a student waits for the start of the semester or course to register and then submits the placement documents.
+Any desired placement may not be possible if a student waits for the start of the course to register and then submits the placement documents.
 Students will be directed to potential openings on a first come/first served basis.
 This will occur through zoom placement meetings that are scheduled as soon as the internship section is open for registration, and only for registered students, and after a student has uploaded a placement document indicating a desire to be place with an agency.

 This is not relevant for students who placed themselves, completed a waiver, or are currently employed in a qualifying capacity.
 Students currently employed with a CJ related agency are still required to sign up for internship but have modified requirements once registered.
 They must also contact R. Acosta and Dr. Schweizer immediately after registering for internship.

 Students finding their own placement must contact R. Acosta and Dr. Schweizer for approval.
-Such students may not use any agency used for regular placements in order to avoid unneccesary confusion. the must also have completed the documents mentioned above.
+Such students may not use any agency used for regular placements in order to avoid unneccesary confusion.
+The must also have completed the documents mentioned above.

 PLACEMENT MEETINGS ARE HELD WITH STUDENTS WHO DESIRE TO BE PLACED BY THE CRIMINOLOGY DEPARTMENT.